 If you have been recently diagnosed with colon or rectal cancer, you probably have a lot of questions that need to be answered before making important decisions.
 As you consider your treatment options, take some time to learn about what you can expect during your treatment process, the types of doctors you'll visit with, and common questions that many patients have as a part of understanding their diagnosis, treatment options, and prognosis.

-Remember that you have a choice when it comes to where you receive your radiation therapy.
+You have a choice when it comes to where you receive your radiation therapy.
 With our cancer center located in the greater Atlanta area you won’t need to go into a hospital for treatment or deal with hospital parking for outpatient procedures.
-Find the location that’s closest to you.